-Residential waste collection:
+Residential waste collection

-- The responsibilities and conditions of the City of Sydney, its contractors and residents for the residential waste and recycling service are outlined in the Residential Waste Service and Bin Policy. - Residential waste collection by the City of Sydney or agents acting on its behalf will be conducted in accordance with the residential waste collection time zones in Appendix 1 - Waste collection time zones. - Residential collection time zones do not apply to the collection of waste from inside or on private property, and only relate to waste collected from a public place. - The City of Sydney reserves the right to alter the waste collection time zones.
-The City of Sydney will consult with parties affected as is deemed necessary. - The City of Sydney may temporarily vary the day and times that waste collection occurs in response to extenuating circumstances, including but not limited to public health orders and a declared state of emergency.
+- Residential waste collection by the City of Sydney or agents acting on its behalf will be conducted in accordance with the residential waste collection time zones in Appendix 1

+Waste collection time zones. - Residential collection time zones do not apply to the collection of waste from inside or on private property, and only relate to waste collected from a public place. - The City of Sydney reserves the right to alter the waste collection time zones and will consult with parties affected as necessary. - The City of Sydney may temporarily vary the day and times that waste collection occurs in response to extenuating circumstances, including but not limited to public health orders and a declared state of emergency

-B. Placing commercial waste in a public place
+B. Placing commercial waste in a public place for collection

 This section applies to commercial premises in the City of Sydney's local area.
-It outlines the responsibilities of all commercial waste generators and commercial waste contractors engaged in collecting commercial waste.
+It outlines the responsibilities of all commercial waste generators and commercial waste contractors collecting commercial waste.
 This section only applies to bins for commercial waste generated by the particular use of the premises.
 It does not relate to skip bins for collecting building and demolition waste.

-Commercial waste generators are exempt from having to obtain approval for the placement of commercial waste in a public place provided the following requirements are met:
+Commercial waste generators are exempt from having to obtain approval for the placement of commercial waste in a public place for collection provided the following requirements are met: